kbelltree/odin-bst/README.md

   Insert a value.
 The key is to directly manipulate the BST by traversing it, which should achieve a time efficiency of O(log n).

 - `delete(value)`:<br>
   Delete a value.
 This operation should consider time efficiency of O(log n) and include several key factors as conditions to achieve deletion.

 - `find(value)`:<br>
   Search for and return a node containing the value.

 - `levelOrder(callback)`, `inOrder(callback)`, `preOrder(callback)`, `postOrder(callback)`:<br>
   Traverse each node in their distinctive breadth or depth-first orders, like `Array.prototype.forEach`, and apply a callback on each node.
 This callback takes a node as its parameter.
 An error should be thrown if no callback is passed.
 - `height(node)`:<br>
   Returns the height of the node passed.

 - `depth(node)`:<dr>
   Returns the depth of the node passed.

 - `isBalanced`:<dr>
   Inspect if the tree is balanced.

 - `rebalance`:<br>
   Fix the unbalanced tree to be balanced.
 The key is to recreate an array utilizing a traversal method and apply it to `buildTree`.

 **[Link to my final solution](./bst.js)**

 ### Driver Script

 1. Create a BST from an array of numbers less than 100.
 2. Verify the BST is balanced using `isBalanced`.
 3. Print all elements in level, pre, post, and in orders.
 4. Add some numbers that are more than 100 to unbalance the tree.
 5. Verify the BST is unbalanced using `isBalanced`.
 6. Make the BST balanced using `rebalance`.
 7. Verify the BST is balanced using `isBalanced`.
 8. Print all elements in level, pre, post, and in orders.

 **[Link to the driver script](./driver.js)**

+## Built With

+- JavaScript
+- ESLint
+- Prettier

 ---

 ### Referenced Tutorials